-- Who: “One of the benefits of the CDP is it liberates first-party data for marketing.
-While IT and analytics have to set it up and connect specific data sources, ultimately, the CDP is built to be marketing-owned and -operated.
+- Who: “One of the benefits of the CDP is it liberates first-party data for growth teams.
+While IT and analytics have to set it up and connect specific data sources, ultimately, the CDP is built to be marketer-owned and -operated.
 However, several departments and business users, like customer service and data science, can utilize it in their day-to-day.”

 - Why: “All kinds of companies can benefit from a customer data platform too.
 It merges first-party customer data from all systems and sources and organizes that data into persistent, dynamically updated customer profiles.
-This makes it much easier to activate data in targeted lifecycle messaging and campaigns across all marketing channels.”
+This makes it much easier to activate data in targeted lifecycle messaging and campaigns across all engagement channels.”

-- How: “A customer data platform increases our stack’s value by unifying data into a single source of truth, in turn enabling marketing to deliver more effective, personalized lifecycle marketing.
-It can also increase operational efficiencies by putting crucial data in the hands of marketers.
-Overall, it can help us improve our most important metrics.”
+- How: “A customer data platform increases our stack’s value by unifying data into a single source of truth, in turn enabling marketing and CX, in particular, to deliver more effective, personalized lifecycle messaging to our prospects and customers.
+It can also increase operational efficiencies by putting crucial data in the hands of these teams and, in turn, help us improve our most important tactical metrics.”

 The more context you provide right off the bat in your distinct customer data platform business case, the more likely your leadership team will want to learn more about it.

 Covering the CDP’s core capabilities

 After laying the groundwork for your CDP business case, share the specific capabilities you desire in a CDP and determine which customer data platform companies offer them.

 In its CDP market guide, Gartner says it provides a marketer-friendly, web-based interface that enables data collection, profile unification, segmentation, and activation.
 Which is true.

 However, CDPs differentiate in the types of data they can ingest, the speed in which they operate, how segments are updated, and other core features and functionality.

 For example, BlueConic offers the ability to: